VrushankPatel/Maxine/README.md

 Maxine supports federation to connect multiple instances across datacenters for global service discovery, cross-datacenter replication, and load balancing.

-Enable with `FEDERATION_ENABLED=true` and configure peers with `FEDERATION_PEERS=name1:url1,name2:url2`.
+Enable with `FEDERATION_ENABLED=true` and configure peers with `FEDERATION_PEERS=http://peer1:8080,http://peer2:8080`.

-Additional options: `FEDERATION_TIMEOUT` (default 5000ms), `FEDERATION_RETRY_ATTEMPTS` (default 3).
+Additional options: `FEDERATION_TIMEOUT` (default 5000ms).

-Federated registries are queried automatically if a service is not found locally.
-Registrations and deregistrations are replicated across datacenters.
-Load balancing selects from available instances across all connected datacenters.
+In Lightning Mode, federated registries are queried automatically if a service is not found locally.
+Registrations and deregistrations are replicated across peers.

 ## Authentication (Lightning Mode)